 Recent research has even shown that ME/CFS can be accurately predicted in 82% of cases by analyzing fecal bacteria and serum inflammatory biomarkers.
-The takeaway here is that a disproportionate increase in certain types of intestinal bacteria is associated with chronic health issues.
+The takeaway here; bacterial imbalances are more and more frequently being connected to chronic health conditions.
 These types of bacteria are often noted as producing high levels of D-type lactic acid, though many beneficial bacteria also produce it to some degree.
 This isn?t usually an issue but can become troublesome when these bacteria outnumber L-Lactic acid producers.

 Another very important consideration to make when selecting a probiotic is the impact it will have on histamine levels.
 Histamine is a neuroregulatory molecule that our bodies use for a wide array of functions.
 It plays a role in cognitive function, digestion, and allergic reactions.
 Our bodies have several types of histamine receptors; H1, H2, H3, and H4.
 These sites are found in our body where histamine attaches to help facilitate some other process.
 Histamines are commonly associated with allergies and symptoms such as watery eyes, stuffy nose, and itchy skin.

 These symptoms are natural reactions to foreign invaders such as pollen or black pepper?but also sometimes become chronic in response to a seemingly-unknown cause.
 There are several fairly common genetic mutations that can affect your body?s ability to regulate histamine.
 These may affect the histamine production and removal at any stage during its lifecycle?all ultimately having potential to underlie histamine intolerance.
 Histamine is produced through the conversion of histidine via the L-Histidine Carboxylase (HDC) enzyme.
 Other enzymes, Diamine Oxidase (DAO) and Histamine N-methyltransferase (HMT), are responsible for getting rid of histamine.

 The Bacteria Connection

-For those with histamine-related issues, however, they can cause symptoms to worsen.
+For those with histamine-related issues, however, these bacteria can cause existing symptoms to worsen.
 Adverse reactions to probiotics commonly regarded as beneficial can be a likely signal of histamine imbalance or gut bacteria dysbiosis.
 A careful examination of which types of probiotic bacteria are low-histamine producers or even histamine-lowering may offer viable options for those managing histamine issues.

 Probiotic Bacteria Research